Inhomogeneous random graphs with infinite-mean fitness variables: Model and main results

 and hence the limiting vector will be \emph{asymptotically tail independent}.
 Although not provided with a rigorous proof yet, this conjecture is supported by numerical simulations (see Fig.\ref{fig:tail-independence}).

 Such a property of limiting degree was observed and proved using multivariate version of Karamata's Tauberian theorem for Preferential attachment models, see \cite{resnick2015tauberian}.
-In our case, Eq.~\eqref{Zero} suggests that~\eqref{Rajat} would hold true provided an explicit characterization of the full joint distribution of the asymptotic degrees can be derived, but we have not explored this in here.
+In our case, \eqref{Rajat} would be valid, given an explicit characterization of the complete joint distribution of the asymptotic degrees.
+Currently, we have not been able to verify the conditions outlined in \cite{resnick2015tauberian} for the application of their general multivariate Tauberian theorem.
+We hope to address this question in the future.